sdr-enthusiasts/acars-guide/types/hfdl.md

 If you wish to use more than one SDR then a splitter or multicoupler will be required.
 Splitters halve the signal for each split + insertion loss.
 Multicouplers are powered Splitters that output the same signal as received and they only incur an insertion loss.
 The costs of multicouplers range from low to high.

 - **Simple SMA splitter wires** - Can be found most places.
-- **Active RF Isolation Distributor Suitable for RF Signal Radio Antenna SDR** - A low cost battery powered spliter from banggood.
+- **Active RF Isolation Distributor Suitable for RF Signal Radio Antenna SDR** - A low cost battery powered splitter from Banggood.
 Can be run with the charging cable in all the time for continuous use .
 Only has four outputs.
 - **Cross Country Multicoupler** - Expensive, excellent mains-powered multicoupler, 5 outputs.

 ## Software